vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/HighLevelDesignDecisions.md

 **Maths :** local GLSL style maths class, inspired by GLSL, GLM and the Vulkan conventions.

-**Windowing:** local native Windowing integrated with core VSG library, with ability to use 3rd party Windowing
+**Windowing:** local native Windowing integrated with core VSG library, with ability to use 3rd party Windowing (short term use GLFW to get started quickly.)

 **Vulkan integration:** Aim for coherent naming and granularity as underlying Vulkan API